Skip to main content

 Format Instructions

-Be consistent in the way you use marks, like Headers or bullet/numbered lists.
-Use markdown for the task definition.
+Use clear instructions for tasks.
+Be consistent in how you use formatting elements, such as headers or bullet/numbered lists.
+Use markdown for task definitions.

-• Use Headers to organize sections within the instructions
+• Use headers to organize sections within the instructions

 • Use lists for clarity

-# Headers
+# Headers organize task sections

 Provide Resolution Steps

-Just as a human agent needs to check, read, resolve, and send information to a customer, GenerativeAgent needs these steps to be more detalied.
+Enumerate the steps that GenerativeAgent needs to resolve a task.
+This provides a logical flow of actions that GenerativeAgent can follow to be more efficient.
+Just as a human agent needs to check, read, resolve, and send information to a customer, GenerativeAgent needs these steps to be clearly defined.

 # Steps to take to check order status